English for Speakers of Other Languages (ESOL)

 ESOL courses are designed for people whose first language is not English.
 We offer a variety of courses from pre-entry, beginner courses to Level 2 speaking and listening, as well as a number of employability pathways including Working in Childcare, English for Private Hire Drivers, Intro to Teaching, ESOL and IT.

-- Help you to cope better with everyday life in the UK
+- Develop the skills you need for everyday life in the UK

-- Develop your English skills to improve your employment prospects
+- Develop your English skills to get a job or improve your work prospects

 - Provide you with a qualification in English

-- Enable you to progress to an academic or vocational course
+- Enable you to progress on to an academic or vocational course

 People with certain types of immigration status such as refugee status, discretionary, exceptional or indefinite leave to enter or to remain and their family members are also usually eligible.